awesel/GameDesign/README.md

 There is a graph of the book available here: https://jeremydouglass.github.io/transverse-gallery/gamebooks/01-08.html

+Potentially, the game could incorporate parts of the Harvard-Westlake experience.

 ## Value

 The game has an engaging story and interactive minigames and boss fights throughout.
 I intent to have constant action based on the story.